monix/monix-bio/docs/resourcesafety.md

 // Returns "It's raining cats and dogs"
 ```

-The main drawback is that `Resource.use` requires error type to be `Throwable` but we can work with typed errors for `acquire` and `release`.
+The main drawback is that `Resource.use` requires the error type to be `Throwable` but we can work with typed errors for `acquire` and `release`.

 ## Semantics